 When we went to the library, we went on Wednesdays, and we always had playdates on Fridays.
 Stuff like that.

 Sure, stuff is going to change.
 Routines should have plenty of space to bend and flex.
+And being in a routine is SUPER motivating!

 Stay at Home Mom Daily Schedule Template